DominikPeters/texpresso-vscode/README.md

 ![ezgif-6-3b2ad402f4](https://github.com/DominikPeters/texpresso-vscode/assets/3543224/0ff5cf57-5a2e-48cd-9e5f-633a5ed44411)

+After installing the extension, you need to configure the path to the TeXpresso binary in the settings.

 To use this extension, open the `.tex` document you wish to edit, then open the command pallete (<kbd>Ctrl</kbd> + <kbd>Shift</kbd> + <kbd>P</kbd>), and select `TeXpresso: Start Document`.
 A separate window will open showing the compiled preview.
 The preview immediately updates when you edit the file in VS Code, and using SyncTeX the preview automatically jumps to the current code position (and vice versa for clicks in the preview window).
 Buttons at the top of the editor are provided to switch pages, and a compile log for seeing compilation errors can be found by using the Output panel.

 ## Features